EMERGENCY DEPARTMENT LEADERSHIP

-Dr. Wyatt returned to Hennepin County Medical Center where he completed his residency after practicing Emergency Medicine in the community.
+Dr. Wyatt has been a faculty member in the Department of Emergency Medicine since returning to Hennepin County Medical Center in 2013 after practicing Emergency Medicine in the community.
 He has significant expertise in administrative and clinical operations and is very active at the state and national levels in advocacy for the practice of emergency medicine.
+Previously serving as the Senior Medical Director for Emergency Services and a Member of the Board of Trustees for Hennepin Healthcare, Dr. Wyatt is currently the Chair of Emergency Medicine.

 Medical School: University of North Dakota School of Medicine